 I did as he said, focussing on my target and keeping a steady hand.
 I found it much harder to concentrate when Edward was around and when I finally took my shot I only managed to graze the target.

-"Well done," he praised me regardless of my poor effort.
+"Well done," he praised me.